Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Related Work

 \textbf{RL with Exogenous Information}.
 Several prior works study the RL with exogenous information problem.
-In~\citet{dietterich2018discovering,exoRL,efroni2022sparsity} the authors consider specific representational assumptions on the underlying model, such as linear dynamics or factorized representation of the exogenous information in observations.
+In~\citet{dietterich2018discovering,exoRL,efroni2022sparsity}, the authors consider specific representational assumptions on the underlying model, such as linear dynamics or factorized representation of the exogenous information in observations.
 Our work focuses on the rich observation setting where the representation itself should be learned. \citet{efroni2021provably} proposes a deterministic path planning algorithm for being invariant to exogenous noise.
 Unlike their approach which requires interaction with the environment using a tabular-MDP, \methodname is a purely offline algorithm.
-Lastly, the work of \citet{lamb2022guaranteed} suggests an endogenous latent state recovery algorithm through the use of a discretization bottleneck to construct a small tabular-MDP.
-In contrast, \methodname recovers the continuous counterpart of the endogenous latent state space directly, without the need to construct a tabular-MDP.
-Moreover, here we focus on reward optimization, and not only latent state discovery.
+Lastly, the work of \citet{lamb2022guaranteed} suggests an endogenous latent state recovery algorithm through the use of a discretization bottleneck.
+Their approach is designed to work for MDPs with tabular and small endogenous state space.
+In contrast, \methodname recovers a continuous counterpart of the endogenous latent state space directly, without the need to construct a tabular-MDP.
+Hence, it is applicable for larger scale problems.
+Furthermore, we focus on reward optimization, not only on latent state discovery.